Quitting social media will make you happy now

-Posting on social media is quite frustrating because it feels like everyone is conforming to the norms, and you have to post photos of yourself (every place you visit, etc).
-Some people merely “like” your pictures so you return the favor – it’s childish.
+Posting on social media is quite frustrating because it feels like everyone conforms to the norms, and you have to post photos of yourself (every place you visit, etc.).
+Some people merely “like” your pictures, so you return the favor – it’s childish.
 I don’t need to prove anything to people or show people I’m doing well.
 This has made me a much happier person.

 I’d been thinking about quitting Facebook for a long time, but the EU referendum finally made me bite the bullet.
 I was sick and tired of people trying to force their political beliefs upon me, and I found it so depressing that people were repeating views they had heard that weren’t true.

 Now, three months later, without Facebook, I feel much happier and more content.
 I can live my life instead of trying to shape it into one that looks good online.
 I also have a lot more time now, and it’s easy enough to keep in touch with my friends in other ways.
 What’s more, now we can have conversations about what we’ve been doing because we haven’t seen it all already on social media.

 I don’t plan on going back to Facebook, but I still have my Instagram account, which I check once a day.
 Instagram is different because it’s not as time-consuming, and you don’t get bombarded with other people’s views.
 Plus, the Instagram community is more supportive.
 I gave up Twitter years ago because it didn’t really feel like it had a point, and it was just space for opinionated people to air their views in a non-constructive way.